Gmclau96/Gmclau96.github.io/README.md

 Type npm install in your terminal window for the module depandancies required
 Type npm start to run the application
 The application should now open in your browser automatically, if not type 'localhost:3000' in your preferred browser
-To close the applicatoin head to the terminal and press CTRL+C
+To close the application head to the terminal and press CTRL+C

 # Features
 This application allows users to: